slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 This implementation contains multiple parts: a base component that facilitates serial communication with and feedback from the TMC2209 driver, and a stepper component that allows control of the motor over serial or via step/dir.

 > [!IMPORTANT]
-*Only a single `tmc2209` instance per UART config is currently supported.*
+*Only a single `tmc2209` instance (device) per UART config is currently supported by ESPHome.
+Multiple drivers require multiple UART connections.*

 # Table of contents